getify/You-Dont-Know-JS/async & performance/apB.md

 .then( .. );
 ```

 The main takeaway is that `ASQ.react(..)` is a lightweight adaptation of F/RP concepts, enabling the wiring of an event stream to a sequence, hence the term "reactive sequence".
-Reactive sequences are generally capable enough for a lot of basic use-cases.
-If you're looking for more advanced reactive programming, check out RxJS and other similar libraries.
+Reactive sequences are generally capable enough for basic reactive use-cases.

 ## Summary